WOAH-workshop/woah-workshop.github.io/programme.md

 - *Web Retrieval Agents for Evidence-Based Misinformation Detection*<br>

-- *AustroTox: A Dataset for Target-Based Austrian German and English Offensive Language Detection*<br>
+- *AustroTox: A Dataset for Target-Based Austrian German and English Offensive Language Detection*<be>

+- *A Strategy Labelled Dataset of Counterspeech*<br>

 - *Toxicity Classification in Ukrainian*<br>